Dynatrace/openkit-dotnet/README.md

 In this part the concepts used throughout OpenKit are explained.
 A short sample how to use OpenKit is also provided.
 For detailed code samples have a look into [example.md](docs/example.md).

+### DynatraceOpenKitBuilder / AppMonOpenKitBuilder
+A `DynatraceOpenKitBuilder`/`AppMonOpenKitBuilder` instance is responsible for setting application relevant information, e.g. the application's version and device specific information, and to create an `IOpenKit` instance.

 ### OpenKit

-An `IOpenKit` instance is responsible for getting and setting application relevant information, e.g. the application's version and device specific information.
-Furthermore the `IOpenKit` is responsible for creating user sessions (see `ISession`).
+The OpenKit is responsible for creating user sessions (see Session).

 Although it would be possible to have multiple `IOpenKit` instances connected to the same endpoint (Dynatrace/AppMon) within one process, there should be one unique instance. `IOpenKit` is designed to be